Jonah Heim Player Props: Rangers vs. Astros

 Jonah Heim At The Plate

-- Heim is hitting .276 with a double, two home runs and a walk.
+- Heim is batting .294 with a double, two home runs and a walk.

-- Heim enters this game on a four-game hitting streak.
-In his last games, he's hitting .316 with two homers.
+- Heim will look to extend his five-game hitting streak.
+He's batting .381 with two homers in his last outings.

-- Heim has reached base via a hit in five games this year (of eight played), and had multiple hits in three of those games.
+- Heim has gotten a hit in six of nine games this season (66.7%), with more than one hit on four occasions (44.4%).

-- In eight games played this season, he has hit a homer in two of them.
+- In nine games played this season, he has hit a homer in two of them.

-- In three games this season (37.5%), Heim has picked up an RBI, including two games with multiple runs batted in.
+- Heim has driven in a run in three games this year (33.3%), including two games with multiple runs batted in.

-- In 50.0% of his games this season, he has scored at least once.
-And he's had three games with multiple runs (37.5%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.